anyei/SFDC-ATARC/README.md

 }
 ```

 The last piece in order to make this work is to hook this class into the engine and tell the engine OpportunityBeforeTrigger is who will execute this class or process (let's call it process).
-So the way to hook this up to the trigger is via a Custom Setting entry, you should have a custom setting called AsyncTriggerArqSettings.
+So the way to hook this up to the trigger is via a Custom Setting entry, you should have a custom setting called **AsyncTriggerArqSettings**.
 This is how the entry should look:

 | name           | ApexHelperClassName | SObject     | ApexTriggerName          | Event        | IsActive | isAsync | Order | breakIfError | DependsOn |
 |----------------|---------------------|-------------|--------------------------|--------------|----------|---------|-------|--------------|-----------|